-Dylan James Margolis is a sophomore at the ripe age of 15.
-This is his second year reporting for the Octagon.
-He hasn’t lost all of his baby teeth yet and is a pretty big fan of “Star Wars.”
-For proof, he predicts that Endor returns in episode 9 with the Ewoks.
+Dylan James Margolis is a junior at the ripe age of 17.
+This is his fourth year reporting for the Octagon.
+He is a pretty big fan of “Star Wars.”
+He correctly predicted the return of Endor in episode 9.
 Lastly, Dylan always has the best story ideas and should get points for all of them.
-Contact at email@example.com.
+Contact at firstname.lastname@example.org.

 Junior Elise Sommerhaug has been attending SCDS since fourth grade.
 She has participated in the Octagon since freshman year, starting out as a writer but moving to photography one year later.
 She enjoys playing volleyball and the violin inside and outside of school.
 Contact at email@example.com.

 When not at the pool or in school, freshman Emily Asperger loves eating and scrolling through Tik Tok.
 She has attended Country Day for seven years and is a first-year Octagon staffer.
 She swims competitively year round and has a passion for eating ice cream.
 She enjoys playing the violin and walking her two dogs.
 She is definitely still trying to figure out high school.
 Contact at firstname.lastname@example.org